noltron000-coursework/django-tutorial-v2/README.md

 1. `cd` into the downloaded project root directory.
 1. Run `python manage.py runserver`.

+## Update Database Structure
+1. Make your changes to the database models.
+	- These can usually be found in a `models.py` folder.
+1. Run `python manage.py makemigrations <app>`
+	- One example of `<app>` is `polls`.
+1. Run `python manage.py migrate`.

+If you have trouble remembering which command does what, this tidbit from Stack Overflow may help you&hellip;
+- `python manage.py makemigrations <app>`: Create the migrations (generate the SQL commands).
+- `python manage.py migrate`: Run the migrations (execute the SQL commands).

 ## Credits
 Many thanks to the Django team, their [tutorial], and their great documentation.
 Thanks also to @Dani from Make School, and her team.